 In the business context, Customer Success bridges the gap and serves as the center of shared interaction across these departments.
 Hence, CS becomes an integral part of the organizational business strategy.

-Furthermore, CS doesn't represent a brand or a single department within the organization, but what it stands and represents for, which is ensuring customer success is meet and delivered.
+Furthermore, CS doesn't represent a brand or a single department within the organization, but it stands and represents, ensuring customer success is met and delivered.
 I believe CS differ when the organization sees them that way.